dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 How matchers work

-Any Ruby object can be used as a matcher as long as it implements a minimal set of methods, let’s build one in irb
+Any Ruby object can be used as a matcher as long as it implements a minimal set of methods (`.matches?` and `.failure_message`), let’s build one in irb

 ```ruby
 irb(main):021> matcher = Object.new